 This webinar will highlight a consistent theme around “universal.”
-We designed our model to be universal across the programs and services we offer.
+We designed our intervention and outcome model to be universal across the programs and services we offer.

 While the universal model simplified standard operating procedures and focused our team around a core of principles, it didn’t decrease the need to document our processes.
 We heavily document all of our procedures and it has been a key to deploying the model across all of our programs.

 [SLIDE – 18]

 With our program model in place, it was time to implement the data system.

 Our initial adoption of Apricot was prompted by the need to have a product that was easy to use, would move us from paper to electronic records and would not blow our budget.

 We found it difficult to become more data-informed without a data system, paper forms and spreadsheets weren’t cutting it.
 The promise of Apricot was to manage data for compliance, clinical practice, and outcomes.
 Looking at both sides of this coin, it was a given that we wanted Apricot to organize our data and report on outcomes, but we also hoped the system would reinforce our clinical practice too.
 We wanted Apricot to help users “stay in the lane” if you will, toward the methodology we developed for supporting youth toward permanency.

 These were principles we held going in, but we did not have concrete examples on how this translated to Apricot or any data system for that matter.
 It was difficult to see the full picture of what the data system should be, given that we were transitioning from various forms and spreadsheets.
 We had a direction for the program, but when it came to the data system, we were learning as we went.

 At the start, we were able to build forms, employ dynamic links to improve reporting and generate basic census, demographic and trend reports in Apricot.
 Figuratively we quickly moved through Apricot 101, leveraging the basics and standards that Apricot offers right out of the box.